-(a) General Rule.
-Only Eligible Participants may be granted Restricted Shares, Stock Units, NSOs or SARs.
-In addition, only individuals who are employed as common-law employees by the Company may be granted ISOs.

-(b) Limitation on Awards.
-In any fiscal year of RHI, no individual shall receive Options, SARs, Restricted Shares and/or Stock Units covering in excess of 2,000,000 Shares in the aggregate; provided, however, that Outside Directors may only receive Awards covering up to 15,000 Shares in the aggregate per Outside Director in any fiscal year of RHI.
+- (a) General Rule.
+Only Eligible Participants may be granted Awards.
+In addition, only individuals who are employed as common-law employees by the Company may be granted ISOs. - (b) Limitation on Awards.
+In any fiscal year of RHI, no individual shall receive Awards covering in excess of 2,000,000 Shares in the aggregate; provided, however, that Outside Directors may only receive Awards covering up to 15,000 Shares in the aggregate per Outside Director in any fiscal year of RHI.
 The limitations under this Subsection shall be subject to adjustment pursuant to the adjustment provisions of the Plan.